How to check and change CSC files on your Samsung smartphones and Tablets

 2. Dual SIM models – XXX1/XXX2/XXX3

-The first CSC value will refer to the Active CSC1 on your Samsung device.
+The first CSC value will refer to the Active CSC on your Samsung device.
 The middle one will show whether your device is a single SIM or a dual-SIM2 model.
 The third one will show the country or region for which the device has been manufactured3.

 How to change CSC on your Samsung device without rooting?